yuxshao/learn-gamedev/Introduction to Game Development.md

 ### 1.1.1 What makes a good game?

 If you're interested in making a game, you must have played a few games here and there.
 As you know, there isn't a definitive definition of what a "good" game is.
 A game that you think is amazing might be so-so to your friend, and vice versa.
 However, there are certain points of games that make them stand out from the crowd.
 Games that allow a player as much freedom as possible, within the rules of the game, is something that allows a game to shine.
-These rules, or the mechanics of the game, is essentially the rules of the world that you are creating will follow.
+These rules, or the mechanics of the game, are essentially the rules of the world that you are creating will follow.
 Think about how in the real world, gravity keeps us on the ground, people need to eat food to survive, or that the day has 24 hours.

 So, since you're interested in making games, let's think of a few things to consider before we delve into the world of creating them!